 A single misstatement or diplomatic blunder could start World War III.
-The nuclear Doomsday Clock is ticking closer toward midnight than at any time since the height of the Cold War.
+The nuclear Doomsday Clock is ticking closer to midnight than at any time since the height of the Cold War.

 The time to hunker down is before the first bombs are dropped.
 Hunkering down financially means holding assets outside the banking system and far removed from Wall Street.
 It means holding the highest-quality, most durable, most universally recognized assets.
 It means holding gold and silver in physical form.